 I need special accommodations when taking the exam.
 How are such arrangements made?

 FINRA is NASAA’s vendor for administering the Series 63, 65 and 66 exams.
 FINRA makes accommodations for individuals with disabilities, as described on its website.
-You can call their operations section, (800) 999-6647, and select Option 2 to make necessary arrangements.

 Which version of the Uniform Securities Act should I study to prepare for my exam?